Ex-Soviet hackers play outsized role in cyber crime world

 In a feeble nod to the law, some sellers post disclaimers, denying responsibility if their service is put to criminal use.

-Such forums played a crucial role in the criminal baptism of a generation of programmers who emerged onto the job market in the 1990s when the Soviet Union was unravelling, and have served as hacker incubators popularising cyber crime in Russia.
+Such forums played a crucial role in the criminal baptism of a generation of programmers who emerged onto the job market in the 1990s when the Soviet Union was unraveling, and have served as hacker incubators popularizing cyber crime in Russia.

 "In 2008, you needed to buy a Botnet (network of infected computers) and set it up, it was quite sophisticated.
 Nowadays, every schoolboy can do this by ... using forums and reading," said Maxim Goncharov, a researcher at security firm Trend Micro.